maaz28/Typeform-clone/README.md

 ## About

-This project is a clone of the typeform (form only) The project is highly customizable, you just have to pass the array of questions Collaborators are welcome to make this project more awesome Don't forget to star :)
+This project is a clone of the typeform (form only) The project is highly customizable, you just have to pass the array of questions.

+Collaborators are welcome to make this project more awesome

+Don't forget to star :)

 ## Tech Stack